 Search and Rename Signals, Parameters, and Waveform states:

-Select the signals whose names you'd like to change, and choose the Edit > Search and Rename menu to open the Search and Rename dialog.
+•Select the signals whose names you'd like to change, and choose the Edit > Search and Rename menu to open the Search and Rename dialog. •Choose the type of object to search for: signal names, parameter names, or extended states. |

-To strip off part of a name, select the Replace button, enter the search pattern into the Old Name box, and enter the pattern that you want to search for, and enter the replacement string in the Signal Name Replacement box
+•To strip off part of a name, select the Replace button, enter the search pattern into the Old Name box, and enter the pattern that you want to search for, and enter the replacement string in the Signal Name Replacement box •In the example, "top." is being replaced by a "blank".
+The pattern can also match to any part of the string (not just the beginning). |

-To insert text before or after the name select either the Insert Prefix or the Append Suffix button.
+•To insert text before or after the name select either the Insert Prefix or the Append Suffix button. •Then enter the text to add to the names in the edit box. |

-Sometimes during a Parameter rename operation the program can encounter a duplication conflict when a parameter is being renamed to the same name as another parameter, but that the two parameters differ in properties (different min and max times) or types (delay, setup, hold).
+•Sometimes during a Parameter rename operation the program can encounter a duplication conflict when a parameter is being renamed to the same name as another parameter, but that the two parameters differ in properties (different min and max times) or types (delay, setup, hold).
 If such a conflict is found the Duplicated Parameter Names dialog will open so that you can fix the conflict.
-This dialog is described in Section 10.4 Merging Diagrams, because this type of conflict happens frequently during a timing diagram merge.
+This dialog is described in Section 10.4 Merging Diagrams, because this type of conflict happens frequently during a timing diagram merge. |

 Signal names and the hierarchy/scope character (".")